Shawn Mendes

-Shawn Peter Raul Mendes (/ˈmɛndɛz/ MEN-dez, /pt/; born August 8, 1998) is a Canadian singer, songwriter, and musician.
-He gained a following in 2013 when he posted song covers on the video-sharing platform Vine.
-The following year, he caught the attention of artist manager Andrew Gertler and Island Records A&R Ziggy Chareton, which led to his signing a deal with the record label.
-Mendes's self-titled debut EP was released in 2014, followed by his debut studio album Handwritten in 2015.
-Handwritten debuted atop the US Billboard 200, making Mendes one of five artists ever to debut at number one before the age of 18.
-The single "Stitches" reached number one in the UK and the top 10 in the US and Canada.
+Shawn Peter Raul Mendes (/ˈmɛndɛz/ MEN-dez, /pt-PT/; born August 8, 1998) is a Canadian singer, songwriter, and musician.
+Mendes gained early recognition for posting popular song covers on the social media platforms YouTube and Vine.
+He later signed to Island Records and released his self-titled debut EP in 2014.

-Mendes's second album Illuminate (2016) also debuted at number one in the US, with its singles "Treat You Better" and "There's Nothing Holdin' Me Back" reaching the top 10 in several countries.
-His third album Shawn Mendes (2018) was supported by the lead single "In My Blood".
-The album's number-one debut in the US made Mendes the third-youngest artist to achieve three number-one albums.
-In 2019, he released the hit singles "If I Can't Have You" and "Señorita", with the latter peaking atop the US Billboard Hot 100.
+Mendes's debut studio album, Handwritten (2015), debuted atop the US Billboard 200 and featured his breakout single "Stitches", which reached number one in the UK and the top 10 in the US and Canada.
+His second studio album, Illuminate (2016), produced a string of successful singles, including "Treat You Better", "Mercy", and "There's Nothing Holdin' Me Back".
+His self-titled third studio album featured the lead single "In My Blood", while its deluxe edition included the hit singles "If I Can't Have You" and "Señorita"; the latter became his first US Billboard Hot 100 number-one single.
 His fourth studio album, Wonder (2020), made him the youngest male artist ever to top the Billboard 200 with four studio albums.
-Following a musical sabbatical, Mendes's fifth studio album Shawn was released in November 2024 to positive reviews from critics.
-It explored the folk genre and was less commercially successful than its predecessors.
+After a brief hiatus, Mendes released his folk-driven fifth studio album, Shawn (2024).

-Among his accolades, Mendes has won 13 SOCAN awards, 10 MTV Europe Music Awards, eight Juno Awards, eight iHeartRadio MMVAs, two American Music Awards, and received three nominations for a Grammy Award and one nomination for a Brit Award.
+Mendes's accolades include thirteen SOCAN awards, ten MTV Europe Music Awards, eight Juno Awards, eight iHeartRadio MMVAs, two American Music Awards, in addition to nominations for three Grammy Awards and a Brit Award.
 In 2018, Time named him one of the 100 most influential people in the world on their annual list.

 Early life

-Shawn Peter Raul Mendes was born in Toronto, on August 8, 1998, the son of English mother Karen (née Rayment) and Portuguese father Manuel Mendes, and raised in Pickering, Ontario.
+Shawn Peter Raul Mendes was born on August 8, 1998, in Toronto, to English mother Karen (née Rayment) and Portuguese father Manuel Mendes, and was raised in Pickering, Ontario.
 His mother is a real estate agent, while his father is a businessman from the Algarve who sells bar and restaurant supplies in Toronto.
 He has a younger sister named Aaliyah.
 He was raised in a religious family, and played youth soccer with Pickering FC.
 Mendes graduated from Pine Ridge Secondary School in June 2016, where he played ice hockey and soccer, joined his high school glee club, and crafted his stage presence in acting lessons (leading as Prince Charming at one point).
 He also auditioned for the Disney Channel in Toronto.